What Is a Shellfish Allergy?

 This is particularly common in seafood restaurants, so some people find it safer to avoid these restaurants.
 Shellfish is also used in a lot of Asian cooking, so there's a risk of cross-contamination in Chinese, Vietnamese, Thai, or Japanese restaurants.
 When eating at restaurants, it may be best to avoid fried foods because many places cook chicken, French fries, and shellfish in the same oil.

-When eating away from home, make sure you have an epinephrine auto-injector with you and that it hasn't expired.
+When eating away from home, make sure your child always has two epinephrine auto-injectors with them that haven’t expired.
 Also, tell the people preparing or serving your child's food about the shellfish allergy.
 Sometimes, you may want to bring food with you that you know is safe.
 Don't eat at the restaurant if the chef, manager, or owner seems uncomfortable with your request for a safe meal.

 - First Aid: Allergic Reactions